 Virus: DNSChanger malware could knock users off the Internet on July 9.

-Origins: Thousands of computer users could lose access to the Internet on July 9 due to a virus, DNSChanger, that once infected approximately 4 million computers across the world.
+Origins: Thousands of computer users could lose access to the Internet on July 9 due to a virus, DNSChanger, that once infected approximately

 The Federal Bureau of Investigation first gave details about the virus in November 2011, when it announced the arrest of the malware’s authors.
 The virus, as its name indicates, affected computers’ abilities to correctly access the Internet’s DNS system — essentially,